Jim Grobe

-Jim Britt Grobe (born February 17, 1952) is an American football coach and former player who was most recently the defensive coordinator of the San Antonio Commanders of the Alliance of American Football.
+Jim Britt Grobe (born February 17, 1952) is an American college football coach and former player who was most recently the defensive coordinator of the San Antonio Commanders of the Alliance of American Football.
 His previous position to that was as head football coach at Baylor University.
 From 2001 to 2013, Grobe served as the head football coach at Wake Forest University.
 In 2006, he was named ACC Coach of the Year by a unanimous vote and AP Coach of the Year for coaching Wake Forest to an 11–2 regular season and the Atlantic Coast Conference (ACC) title.

 Playing career

 Grobe earned his undergraduate degree (B.S.) in education from the University of Virginia in 1975 and earned a master's degree in guidance and counseling from Virginia in 1978.
 As a player at Virginia in 1973 and 1974, Grobe played middle guard (1973) and linebacker (1974).
 He was a two-year starter for the Virginia Cavaliers and was named Academic All-ACC.

 Before enrolling at Virginia, Grobe spent two seasons with Ferrum College, then known as Ferrum Junior College, where he played linebacker on the undefeated Coastal Conference championship team.
 Grobe earned the Catlin Citizenship Award and the Big Green Award.
 In the fall of 2002, Grobe was inducted into the Ferrum College Hall of Fame.